Monroe College's Bronx campus is an ideal urban campus located in the bustling Fordham section.

 Monroe's Queens Extension Site is located in the heart of downtown Flushing, a vibrant and ethnically mixed district of Queens.

 The Associate Degree in Human Services prepares students for entry level positions in a rewarding field geared toward assisting individuals who are undergoing crisis or chronic situations.
 This degree develops practitioners who are well-informed, ethical thinkers who can apply their knowledge to serving others in various aspects of society.
 Unlike many colleges which only offer one field placement, students in this program receive real-world experience by completing two supervised field placements.
 Students learn about the importance of respect for all people and sensitivity to cultural diversity.
+This program is also offered online.

 Monroe’s Associate degree in Human Services provides students with the knowledge and skills necessary to seek employment working with adults and children in a variety of settings such as social service agencies, mental health and substance abuse treatment facilities, domestic abuse shelters and community centers.
 Graduates of the program are proficient in the principles and techniques required to assist clients with the skills to identify, prevent and change behavior so that they can achieve independence and grow personally.